Kanye West Fashion Show 2017: Yeezy Season 5, Muslim Model Halima Aden Stars

 “I wanted to spread a positive message about beauty and diversity and to show other young Muslim women that there is room for them.”

 The Kanye West fashion show and modeling was the last thing on Aden’s mind, the young woman revealed in an interview with Glamour.
 She did not win the beauty competition, but she caught the eye of IMG president, Ivan Bart.
-Bart pointed out that it was Halima Aden’s courage that won him over, adding that he excited about how working with the 19-year-old woman.
+Bart pointed out that it was Halima Aden’s courage that won him over, adding that he excited about working with the 19-year-old woman.

 “I found that she was just so brave to stick to what she really believed in and yet go after the American dream of being in a beauty contest.
 We’ll see how the industry reacts to Halima and works with the restrictions or not.”